Internet Help

 HOW TO: Find your WiFi password

-Step 4: You will see your Network Name (SSID) and password at the top.
+Step 3: You will see your Network Name (SSID) and password pop up that you'd be able to share your password if you needed to.
 Tap the eyeball symbol to the right to reveal your password.

 HOW TO: Change your WiFi network name and password